WaveyTimothy/Centralynk/README.md

 ## What is Centralynk?

 My first project in my free time!
 If the front-end is not connecting correctly to the backend, sorry, haven't tried it on another device yet.
 But www.centralynk.com is live, you can also have a look there for more information.
-I can also provide access to my personally hosted environment, just send me an email on timdevlamynck96@gmail.com to try it out.
+I can also provide access to my personally hosted environment, the waitlist is on the website to receive access.

 Centralynk is an open-source **Generative Engine Optimization (GEO)** platform.
 It tracks how often your brand appears in AI-generated responses and tells you exactly what to fix.